Home

 And while you are talking to them about it sell them a raffle ticket as well!

-Midsummer Fete
+Midsummer fete

 A very obvious day to organise your fete around and give it the extra bit of flavour that will make it stand out in a crowd of competing summer events.